yeleywale/yeleywale.github.io/_posts/2017-4-10-Get Started with ReactJs.md

 ## Virtual DOM
 Unlike other libraries that interact directly with the DOM, React got a little bit smarter by abstracting away the DOM, thereby giving it the power to perform whatever magic with the application state before it gets translated to DOM elements.

 Pure sorcery you would say!
 The virtual DOM is just a fancy name for a Javascript object representing your real object.
-It's at the center of react's philosophy and architecture, without it there may not be a better way to do
+It's at the center of react's philosophy and architecture, without it there may not be a better way to write performant client-side apps.

 If you are familiar with robust system design, you would appreciate what good abstractions do afford you, and even more so when you have a complex system like the Document Object Model where updation, insertion, deletion and the rest are expensive.